nopnop2002/esp-idf-parallel-tft/README.md

 I2S parallel is not always faster.
 Depending on the application, REGISTER I/O parallel may be faster.
 Compiling with the O2 option doesn't help much.
+The unit of the number is the required time in milliseconds.
+A smaller value indicates faster speed.
 |Test|GPIO parallel|REGISTER I/O parallel|I2S parallel|I2S parallel(O2)|
 |:-:|:-:|:-:|:-:|:-:|
 |AddressTest|820|280|40|30|